To be a self-funded, highly resourced, innovative, nationally recognised leader in public health advocacy.

 The Institute aims to raise the public profile and understanding of public health, develop local networks and function as an umbrella organisation capable of influencing public health policy and political agendas.

 PHAIWA focuses on a number of areas of public health advocacy ranging from providing general advocacy advice and strategies for public health, implementing unique advocacy related research and innovative projects, building capacity within the public health workforce to allow more effective advocacy lobbying and communicating through our partners and the media.

-The Institute provides a diverse range of services, develops consensus based targets, conducts advocacy research and projects, builds capacity and mentors emerging leaders to be the advocates of tomorrow.
+The Institute provides a range of diverse services, develops consensus based targets, conducts advocacy research and projects, builds capacity and mentors emerging leaders to be the advocates of tomorrow.